 Prevent deepfake fraud attacks

-Deepfakes are artificially created images, video and audio designed to emulate real human characteristics.
+Deepfakes are artificially created images, videos, and audio designed to emulate real human characteristics.
 Deepfakes use a form of artificial intelligence (AI) called deep learning.
 Bad actors can leverage the technology behind deepfakes to commit identity theft, blackmail, and fraud.
 The best-known type of deepfake is a face-swap video, which transposes one person's facial movements onto someone else's features.
 Another type of deepfake is voice cloning, which copies a person's unique vocal patterns in order to digitally recreate and alter their speech.

 Deep Fake Techniques:

 - Deepfake vishing, a type of narrowcast threat, uses cloned voices for social engineering phone calls.
 This technique has innumerable applications, including identity theft, imposter scams, and fraudulent payment schemes.
 A well-crafted deepfake vishing operation can exploit the call recipient’s trust in the impersonated party.
-Current technology enables realistic voice cloning, which can be controlled in real time with keyboard inputs.
+Current technology enables realistic voice cloning, which can be controlled in real-time with keyboard inputs.

 - Fabricated private remarks, a type of broadcast threat, are deepfake video or audio clips that falsely depict a public figure making damaging comments behind the scenes.